eventgates/adam_io/docs/source/index.rst

 `ADAM 6000-Series Manual <http://advdownload.advantech.com/productfile/Downloadfile4/1-1M99LTH/ADAM-6000_User_Manaul_Ed_9.pdf>`_

 6050-D has 12 digital inputs and 6 digital outputs.
 Can be controlled with http requests.
 This is the documentation for ADAM 6050-D REST API implementation.
-Aim is to wrap the ADAM API into a convenience module for ease of use in our deep learning platform.
+Aim is to wrap the ADAM API into a convenience module for Event Gates' deep learning platform VIS.

 This documentation contains information on how to use this module along with some examples.